manoj-bhaskaran/My-Scripts/src/powershell/module/Videoscreenshot/README.md

 - -UseVlcSnapshots – enable VLC scene snapshot mode; otherwise GDI capture is used
 - -GdiFullscreen – when using GDI, request fullscreen/top-most playback
 - -VlcStartupTimeoutSeconds – timeout for VLC to initialize
+- -RunCropper – after capture, run the Python cropper over the output images
+- -PythonScriptPath – path to crop_colours.py when using -RunCropper
+- -PythonExe – optional Python interpreter to use (defaults to py launcher or python)
+- -NoAutoInstall – disable automatic installation of missing Python packages (see below)
 - -TimeLimitSeconds – per-video time cap for playback/capture (0 = no cap)
 - -VideoLimit – limit how many videos to process in this run (0 = all)
 - **Resume / processed logging (P0)**